ProjectOrientedDA/DADatingSite/README.md

 ## **FIRST**

 make sure node.js is installed. you can find guides online, generally, install node for your system and then add it to your system PATH. next, make sure next.js is installed.
-To do this, go to terminal -> npm install next, then you can follow the steps below.
+To do this, open a new terminal and type in  'npm install next', then you can follow the steps below.

 ## Getting Started